aaron13100/404solution/README.md

 ## Changelog ##

+## Version 1.6.7 ##
+* FIX: Correctly log URLs with only special characters at the end, like /&.

 ## Version 1.6.6 (April 20, 2017) ##
 * Improvement: Avoid logging redirects from exact slug matches missing only the trailing slash (avoid canonical redirects - let WordPress handle them).